On the negativity of the top Lyapunov exponent for stochastic differential equations driven by fractional Brownian motion: Introduction

 In Section~\ref{sec:sde} we consider the SDE~\eqref{sde:intro} for which one can obtain a SDS due~\cite{Hai05}.~We apply the results stated in Section~\ref{sec:cons:sds} to generate a RDS and compare this approach to the standard one, where one subtracts the noise from~\eqref{sde:intro} obtaining an ODE with random coefficients~\cite{MS04}.~Here the model of the noise is described by the metric dynamical system $(C_0(\R;\R^d); \cB(C_0(\R;\R^d)); \mathbb{P}; (\theta_t)_{t\in\R})$, where $C_0(\R;\R^d)$ denotes the space of continuous functions which are zero in zero, $\mathbb{P}$ is the two-sided Wiener measure and $\theta$ is the Wiener shift.~In our setting, the space associated to the noise contains two components, both chosen from the space specified in Definition~\ref{BB_HH} whose choice is motivated by the Mandelbrot van Ness representation of fbm.~Before analyzing the negativity of the top Lyapunov exponent, as a first step we investigate in Subsection~\ref{Linearization} the linearized dynamics of~\eqref{sde:intro}.~Provided that the top Lyapunov exponent is negative, we obtain the existence of a local stable manifold.~A similar statement has been derived in the Markovian setting in~\cite[Section 3.1]{FGS16a}.~We employ novel tools based on the results in~\cite{GVR23A} to obtain this kind of statement in the non-Markovian case. \\

-In Section~\ref{sec:LP} we first rescale the SDE~\eqref{sde:intro} and derive bounds for the density of the invariant measure of the corresponding rescaled SDE depending on $\sigma$.~To this aim we follow the approach of~\cite{LPS23}, where in our situation we have to keep track of the dependence of $\sigma$ on both drift and diffusion coefficient, whereas in~\cite{LPS23} only the drift term contains a parametric dependence.
-However, by the rescaling argument where the diffusion term lies on the unit sphere, we can effectively handle this additional dependence.~Based on Birkhoff's ergodic theorem we show that increasing $\sigma$ we obtain a negative top Lyapunov exponent for~\eqref{sde:intro}.~We collect some auxiliary results and tools on fractional calculus required in Section~\ref{sec:LP} in two appendices.
+In Section~\ref{sec:LP} we first rescale the SDE~\eqref{sde:intro} and derive bounds for the density of the invariant measure of the corresponding rescaled SDE depending on $\sigma$.~To this aim we follow the approach of~\cite{LPS23}, where in our situation we have to keep track of the dependence of $\sigma$ on both drift and diffusion coefficient.
+By the rescaling argument, the diffusion term lies on the unit sphere and the parametric dependence can be handled.~For the convenience of the reader, we provide these computations in Appendix \ref{AAZAZA}.
+Furthermore, based on Birkhoff's ergodic theorem we show that increasing $\sigma$ we obtain a negative top Lyapunov exponent for~\eqref{sde:intro}.~We collect some properties of fractional Brownian motion, auxiliary results and tools on fractional calculus required in Section~\ref{sec:LP} in three appendices. \paragraph{Acknowledgements} The authors acknowledge funding by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - CRC/TRR 388 "Rough Analysis, Stochastic Dynamics and Related Fields" - Project ID 516748464.~A Blessing acknowledges support from DFG CRC 1432 " Fluctuations and Nonlinearities in Classical and Quantum Matter beyond Equilibrium" - Project ID 425217212.